 Everything is cared for to the detail.
-One of my favorites parts was the exhibition housed on the first floor.
+One of my favorites parts was the exhibition on the first floor.
 Here, hundreds of Kores (κόρες), mysterious female statues, are displayed with detailed explanations about the way they originally looked, how colors were obtained and applied, and more.
-Unfortunately, photos are forbidden in this zone of the museum.
+Unfortunately, you can’t take photos in this zone of the museum.

 The area dedicated to the original Caryatids (the ones on the Acropolis are reproductions) is impressive, it leaves you in total awe.
 Besides, a video on the wall continually shows how the original monuments were restored using a laser to give them back their original splendor and beauty.

-The last floor is devoted to the Parthenon.
-This masterpiece of thought gives birth to a reflection of the original measures of the temple, which you can continually see through the glass panel walls around the museum.
+The last floor is about the Parthenon.
+A masterpiece that reflects the original measures of the temple, which you can continually see through the glass panel walls around the museum.

 Lunch and Cape Sounion

 Our full day tour also included a lunch break in a traditional little place a few steps from the museum.
-We sat and rested for a while as we were served a taste of local dishes to choose from.
-A menu that included good options also for vegetarian, something not always that common.
+We sat and rested for a while enjoying a taste of local dishes.
+A menu with good options also for vegetarian, something not always that common.

 Finished our break, our bus took us to complete the rest of the program.
 We left Athens, passed the Piraeus and continued our way along the Athenian Riviera.
-A pleasant ride that, at the end, rewarded us with the stunning figure of the ruins of the temple of Poseidon, on the edge of the high promontory.
+A pleasant ride that rewarded us with the stunning ruins of the temple of Poseidon, on the edge of the high promontory.

 The Temple of Poseidon

-The mysterious veil the legend grants on the place is enhanced by more modern ingredients to it.
+Modern ingredients enhance the mysterious veil that the legend grants on the place.
 For instance different visits the temple received in a more recent past.
 The name of the famous poet Lord Byron, carved on a remaining column.
-Byron celebrated his love for Greece in several works and even when there is no factual evidence of Byron’s visit to the temple, he did mention Cape Sounion in his poem Isles of Greece.
+Byron celebrated his love for Greece in several works.
+Even when there is no factual evidence of Byron’s visit to the temple, he did mention Cape Sounion in his poem Isles of Greece.

 They say sunsets at Sounion are heavenly beautiful.
 Yet, it was a cloudy afternoon.
 It did not matter at all, the atmosphere surrounding the place remains and can be felt… sunny or not.

 The whole day finished at about seven pm when we were back in Athens.
-There we decided to get off the bus before arriving at our hotel and pay the last visit to Syntagma Square.
+There we decided to get off the bus to pay the last visit to Syntagma Square.
 Just as the sun was coming back again, aiming its last beams to the Tomb of the Unknown Soldier.